 Choose the right tea for the time of day

+Matcha caffeine is real, but prepared well, it tends to feel steadier than a quick coffee fix.
 Begin the morning with matcha when you want a green tea ritual with natural caffeine.
 Choose hojicha later when you want something warmer, roasted, and gentler.

 Sources